 Example C: After graduating with a bachelors degree, this candidate had a placement as an analytical chemist whilst undertaking his masters in pharmaceutical analysis.
 On completing his studies he started working for a large global pharmaceutical company as a quality assurance analyst, ensuring compliance of documentation.
 After 18 months he was offered a position at another leading pharma company as a regulatory CMC associate.

-Our top ProTips for getting a job in regulatory affairs:
+Our top ProTips for starting your career in regulatory affairs:

 Interested in working in regulatory affairs?
 Take a look at our regulatory affairs roles and apply today.